ceejbot/toastmasters/11/who.md

 # [fit] Eight
 # [fit] Paul McGann
 # [fit] 1996
-# [fit] "the American Doctor"
+# [fit] the American Doctor

 ^ A TV movie, bizarrely set in San Francisco.
+Did not prompt an American reboot.

 ---